ethereum/web3.py/docs/ens_overview.rst

 1. Automatic detection
 2. Specify an instance or list of :ref:`providers`
-3. Reuse an existing :class:`web3.Web3` object
+3. From an existing :class:`web3.Web3` object

 ::